Madness (band): 1992–2003: Reunion and Our House musical

 In February 1992, "It Must Be Love" was re-released and eventually reached number 6 in the UK Singles Chart in March.
 Following that, the singles compilation album Divine Madness (1992) was released and peaked at number 1 in the album charts.
 Madness then announced plans for a reunion concert, Madstock!, which was held at Finsbury Park, London on 8 and 9 August of that year.
 The original line-up reunited, performing together for the first time since Barson left the band in 1984.
 Over 75,000 fans attended the weekend festival, and the dancing of the crowd caused some nearby tower blocks to shake perceptibly as they resonated with the frequency of the music.

+However, Morrissey's set as a supporting act drew controversy as he came on with a Union Jack and performed in front of a skinhead backdrop.
+This was met with negative reception and heckling by the audience, who threw various things at the stage, causing him and his band to walk off after only nine songs.
+The band members had various reactions, but most were unsympathetic to Morrissey, with even Smyth stating in a 1993 interview, "He's a friend of ours and I thought he was good for the bill but he chose to present himself a certain way and he has to live with that."

 After the Finsbury Park comeback, a live album was released, and the associated single, "The Harder They Come" (a cover of Jimmy Cliff's 1973 song) reached number 44 in the UK, with the album reaching number 22.